 Both healthcare providers and patients, families and carers at times describe health services as being siloed in their care and in the systems they use to support that care.
 This results in care that is delayed and or fragmented and not supported with timely, transferable data that works across agencies and jurisdictions.
 Integrating care is vital to improving outcomes for vulnerable and at-risk populations and people with complex health and social needs.

 We know that some population groups and clinical cohorts do not have equitable access to care or experience care that is sub-optimal and or culturally unsafe or inappropriate.

-Equity in relation to health care means that patients, carers and families have equal access to available care for equal need; equal utilisation for equal need and equal quality of care for all (Whitehead, 1992).
+Equity in relation to health care means that patients, families and carers have equal access to available care for equal need; equal utilisation for equal need and equal quality of care for all.4

-The Palliative and End of Life Care Diagnostic Report found that care to people approaching and reaching the end of life is often fragmented and under-utilised by identified population groups or clinical cohorts.
-These included Aboriginal people; people under the age of 65; people who live alone; people of culturally and linguistically diverse backgrounds; people with a non-cancer diagnosis, people living with dementia and people living with a disability.
+Evidence shows that care to people approaching and reaching the end of life is often fragmented and under-utilised by identified population groups or clinical cohorts.
+These included Aboriginal people, people under the age of 65, people who live alone, people of culturally and linguistically diverse backgrounds, people with a non-cancer diagnosis, people living with dementia and people living with a disability.